How to Concatenate Numbers in Excel (4 Quick Formulas)

 Connect Fraction Numbers in Excel

-In this section, we’ll now concatenate a date and a time.
-Again we have to use the TEXT function here to specify the formats of the date and time.
-Otherwise, the dates and times will show their corresponding serial numbers only that are assigned in Excel.
+To concatenate a date and a time, we’ll again have to use the TEXT function to specify the formats of the date and time.
+Otherwise, the dates and times will show their corresponding serial numbers, and not the formatted dates and times.

 Join Dates and Times in Excel

-With the combination of Ampersand (&) and the TEXT function only, the formula will be:
+Using a combination of Ampersand (&) and the TEXT function, the formula will be:

 =TEXT(B5,"DD-MM-YYYY")&", "&TEXT(C5,"HH:MM:SS AM/PM")